norbertkrzeminski/learning/README.md

-# Hello Folks
+# Hello there

- I created this repo to learn both, frontend programming and basic git cli.
+I created this repo to learn new things.
+At this moment I'm playing with Apps Scripts and it's usage with GCP and Google products.

 Feel free to show me points where I can improve myself.

-Currently all of included files are based on tutorials but in future I will update this readme with link to my projects.

 Best regards,
 Norbert